 Throughout this course, we will examine several existing projects, and move through the process of collecting, cleaning, and structuring humanities data and sources and plugging them into tools and platforms to analyze, visualize, share, and publish the data and analysis.
 Exploration of these stages of project-building will include a technical walk-through, as well as an examination of the tools and their underlying methodologies.

-We have a short list of optional class readings—you may want to take a look at them before the class starts.
+We have a short list of optional class readings you may want to look at before the class starts.

 We have also compiled a list of software we will be using.
 Each item in the list contains a link to the appropriate software package.